The man behind the map

 Tory Shepherd: Well, ‘who dunnit’?

 Mike King: You have got to buy the book and read who killed King Tut.
-The secret about that investigation was that we were invited by the Discovery Channel to go and look into the death of Tutankhamun – we had to go in and almost vicariously go everywhere that the Pharaoh traveled.
+The secret about that investigation was that we were invited by the Discovery Channel to go and look into the death of Tutankhamun – we had to go in and almost vicariously go everywhere that the Pharaoh travelled.

 It was really an exciting opportunity.
-We spent months in Egypt where we traveled multiple trips back and forth.
-We went everywhere that the Pharaoh would have traveled.
+We spent months in Egypt where we travelled multiple trips back and forth.
+We went everywhere that the Pharaoh would have travelled.
 We moved from kingdom to kingdom trying to understand what was happening politically and financially in the country.
 For those that are history buffs, there were incredible religious battles going on between those who believed in monotheism and those who believed in polytheism multiple gods.

 Those factors started to rise to the surface as motivation for the killers to get rid of the young Pharaoh.
 Now think about this – this was a very young Pharaoh when he came to power.
 He was really a puppet in the hands of the Vizier – or the leader or Chief of Staff – for the country at the time.